 WATER SOFTENER FOR HARD WATER, IRON AND MANGANESE

 The most commonly found water quality issues in private wells in Merrimack are Manganese, and the hard water minerals Calcium and Magnesium.
 While Radon and Arsenic are less likely to be found, they should be tested for due to the potential health risks associated with them.
 While naturally occurring, the effects of these contaminants on your home’s water can either cause potential health concerns or aesthetic and other problems.
 Manganese and Iron are naturally occurring minerals commonly found in New England’s water supply.
-Together, they are commonly referred to as “The Stainers” in the water treatment industry.
-Small amounts of these minerals can have huge aesthetic affects on your home’s fixtures, appliances and plumbing distribution system, while high levels of manganese can pose a health threat.
+Small amounts of these minerals can have significant aesthetic affects on your home’s fixtures, appliances and plumbing distribution system, while high levels of manganese can pose a health threat.

 IRON can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
 Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
-See the link at Iron Article in Water Technology Magazine for more information on Iron in water and related water filtration challenges.
 A water softener will be effective in removing dissolved iron from the water.
 A water softener will also remove hard water minerals and provide you with soft water for cleaning, bathing, etc. Sediment filters are effective in removing particulate iron from the water and would typically be installed before the water softener.

 MANGANESE also shows up dissolved in solution or precipitated (particulate) which you can see in the water.
 Typical symptoms of manganese in your water include brownish-black staining in the dishwasher and other plumbing fixtures.
 Manganese may also show up in the form of manganese bacteria.
 Although harmless, manganese bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty manganese-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of manganese at .05 milligrams per liter.
 Manganese is also considered a secondary health threat, however at certain high levels, especially in children, can be a health threat.
 For more information on this topic, see the link at Manganese Article Water Tech Magazine.
 As with Iron, a water softener will be effective in removing dissolved manganese from the water.
-Also as with Iron, an up-flow water softener is recommended to prevent potential build up in the lower section of the water softener.